-To go straight to the Demo, click HERE.
+To take the interactive, self-guided tour, click HERE.

 Geeq has developed a protocol unlike any other for blockchain technology.
 It empowers the user to find a provably honest, immutable blockchain.

 The key lesson is to check the honesty of the node by using Geeq’s is and how to protect yourself using Geeq’s “Test Honesty” button.
 Geeq is the only blockchain that empowers users to know the true balance in their accounts, no matter what any node, anywhere, in the decentralized system tries to tell them.

 One of Geeq’s founding principles is: You only have control over yourself.
 You cannot control other people.
 Yet the promise of public blockchain is to connect, trade, buy and sell, and generally transact with strangers across the globe.
 Truly dependable, honest, immutable blockchain works only if you—the honest end user—can be certain you are interacting with others who are also honest.

 That’s where Geeq comes in.
 We created our one-of-a-kind protocol for honest people who want to use public blockchain to interact with other honest people.
 Geeq’s protocol, Proof of Honesty™ (PoH), empowers you to do just that.
 The “Test Honesty” button in your User Client runs the exact protocol the blockchain was programmed with from the start.
 So, from the get go, everyone has common ground: everyone knows exactly what is supposed to happen.